ig3/srf/README.md

 While you can create templates, template sets and field sets manually, from which cards will be generated, the interface for doing so is a bit crude.
-It will be easier to get started with an import.
+It may be easier to get started with an import.

+Anki collection packages and shared decks can include review logs.
+These will be imported and merged with existing logs.
+Daily stats will be cleared and recalculated to including the new revlog entries.

 #### Create Cards by direct database update